christianwach/civicrm-acf-integration/README.md

 * First Name, Middle Name, Last Name — ACF Text
 * Email — ACF Email
 * Website — ACF Link
-* Address - ACF Google Map (only available in ACF Pro)
+* Address — ACF Google Map (only available in ACF Pro)
 * Gender — ACF Radio Button
-* Date of Birth & Date of Death - ACF Date Picker
+* Date of Birth & Date of Death — ACF Date Picker
-* Deceased - ACF True/False
+* Deceased — ACF True/False
-* Job Title, Source & Nickname - ACF Text
+* Job Title, Source & Nickname — ACF Text
-* Employer - ACF CiviCRM Contact (see "Custom ACF Fields" below)
+* Employer — ACF CiviCRM Contact (see "Custom ACF Fields" below)
-* Phone - ACF CiviCRM Phone (see "Custom ACF Fields" below)
+* Phone — ACF CiviCRM Phone (see "Custom ACF Fields" below)
+* Instant Messenger — ACF CiviCRM Instant Messenger (see "Custom ACF Fields" below)

 When you select a Field Type for an ACF Field, the "CiviCRM Field" dropdown in the ACF Field's Settings will only show you those CiviCRM Contact Fields which can be mapped to this type of ACF Field.